Edward Smith (sea captain): Death

-Conflicting accounts of Smith's death emerged following the disaster.
+Conflicting accounts of Smith's death emerged after the disaster.
 Initial rumours claimed that Smith shot himself.
-Some press accounts speculated that Smith chose to go down with his ship and died on the bridge when it was engulfed by the sea.
-The New York Herald in its 19 April 1912 edition quoted Robert Williams Daniel as having seen Smith on the bridge, waist-high in water.
-Daniel's account is unlikely as he jumped from the stern as the ship sank.
+Some press reports speculated that he chose to go down with his ship and died on the bridge when it was engulfed by the sea.
+The New York Herald of 19 April 1912 quoted Robert Williams Daniel as having seen Smith on the bridge, waist-high in water.
+Daniel's account is unlikely, as he jumped from the stern as the ship sank.

-Captain Smith himself made statements hinting that he would go down with his ship if he was ever confronted with a disaster.
-A friend of Smith's, Dr. Williams, asked Captain Smith what would happen if the Adriatic struck ice and was damaged.
-"Some of us would go to the bottom with the ship," was Smith's reply.
-A boyhood friend, William Jones said, "Ted Smith passed away just as he would have loved to do.
+Smith had made statements suggesting that he might go down with his ship if confronted with a disaster.
+A friend, Dr Williams, asked him what would happen if the Adriatic struck ice and was damaged.
+"Some of us would go to the bottom with the ship," Smith replied.
+A boyhood friend, William Jones, said, "Ted Smith passed away just as he would have loved to do.
 To stand on the bridge of his vessel and go down with her was characteristic of all his actions when we were boys together."
-This popular belief has been perpetuated in various portrayals of the disaster, including the 1958 film A Night to Remember and the 1997 film Titanic.
+This belief has been perpetuated in portrayals of the disaster, including the 1958 film A Night to Remember and the 1997 film Titanic.

-Alternatively, Smith may have jumped overboard from the bridge—after entering the bridge from the starboard side—after giving the command to abandon ship to crew on the port side.
-When working to free Collapsible B, Harold Bride said he saw Smith dive from the bridge into the sea just as Collapsible B was levered off the roof of the officers' quarters.
-Tim Maltin suggests Bride "could here be mistaking Captain Smith for Lightoller, who we know did exactly this at this time, first swimming towards the crow's nest."
-However, first-class passenger Mrs. Eleanor Widener, who was in Lifeboat No. 4 (the closest to the sinking ship) at the time, and second-class passenger William John Mellors, who survived aboard Collapsible B, both stated that Smith jumped from the bridge.
+Alternatively, Smith may have jumped overboard from the bridge – after entering it from the starboard side – after giving the order to abandon ship to crew on the port side.
+While working to free Collapsible B, Bride said he saw Smith dive from the bridge into the sea just as Collapsible B was levered off the roof of the officers' quarters.
+This is supported by first-class passenger Mrs. Eleanor Widener, who was in Lifeboat No. 4, and second-class passenger William John Mellors, who survived on Collapsible B; both stated that Smith jumped from the bridge.